Blackjacx/SwiftTrace/README.md

 A simple cross platform raytracer written in Swift.
 The supported platforms are macOS, iOS, tvOS, Linux.
 This project is based on the raytracer I wrote in the computer graphics course 2005 in C++ at the Otto-von-Guericke University in Magdeburg.
 The repository is build up based on the exercises of the course.
 Each branch represents an exercise.
 The first one is `01-StarterProject` for example.

+## Requirements

+This project aims to be kept up to date with the latest version of Swift.
+Currently it is written in Swift 3 syntax.

 ## Building

 ### Xcode